hyee/dbcli/README.md

 Currently only public and Oracle/MySQL/DB2 functions are developed, and only support windows platform.

-It is not aim to support all features of the existing CLI utilities that embedded by the specific database(`Oracle SQL*Plus`, `DB2 CLP`, etc), but to provide the features other than those tools:
+It is not intended to support all features of the existing CLI utilities that embedded by the specific database(`Oracle SQL*Plus`, `DB2 CLP`, etc), but to provide the features other than those tools:

 * Pretty-print of the select statement and the flexible control of the grid layouts(see set command)
 * Automatically generate help documents for customized SQL/shell/etc scripts.